 Health & Safety Policy — Flat Clearance Mayfair

-Crew preparing for flat clearance with protective gear Flat Clearance Mayfair is committed to protecting the health, safety and welfare of all employees, contractors and members of the public affected by our flat clearance and rubbish removal activities.
+A blue plastic recycling bin with a white recycling symbol on the side, filled with various waste items including clear glass bottles with blue and green caps, a semi-transparent plastic water bottle, a cardboard egg carton, and crumpled newspapers.
+The items are arranged visibly upright and leaning against each other within the bin, which is placed on a plain, light-colored surface against a neutral background.
+The scene depicts typical household rubbish suitable for collection by a local waste management company such as Flat Clearance Mayfair, with an emphasis on recyclable materials, ambient lighting highlighting the textures of glass and paper, and the setting suggesting a domestic or commercial context in a Mayfair area.
+Flat Clearance Mayfair is committed to protecting the health, safety and welfare of all employees, contractors and members of the public affected by our flat clearance and rubbish removal activities.
 This policy applies to all flat clearance, rubbish collection and related services undertaken on behalf of clients.
 Our objective is to provide clear, practical measures that reduce risk, prevent injury and support safe, efficient removal of waste, furniture and hazardous items during residential and commercial jobs.
 We will take a planned, proportionate approach to risk management and maintain clear lines of responsibility.

 Responsibilities and Scope